yarisvt/tyk-docs/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 #### Enterprise Portal

 We strive to avoid any long term support arrangements for our Enterprise Portal.
 We run a regular 6 week release cadence which delivers new capability, extension of existing capability and bug fixes.
-Our poliocy is that we aim to avoid any breaking changes, so in effect the entie Enterprise Portal is supported.
+Our policy is that we aim to avoid any breaking changes, so in effect the entire Enterprise Portal is supported.
 Here we'd increment out version as a minor version - 1.3.0, 1.4.0, 1.5.0 etc.

 Occasionally, we may see a need to issue a critical fix if there is a systems down time or a criticial security defect.
 Here would release this as as soon as physically possible and the semantic versioning would reflect a patch (1.3.1, 1.4.1. etc).